 As for the United States, statistics indicate that:

-- 4% of all fertility cycles provided in the country is delivered to non-US domiciliaries
+- 4% of all fertility cycles provided in the country is delivered to non-US citizens

-- Most patients are from Latin America (39%), followed by European patients (25%)
+- Most patients are Latin American (39%), followed by people from European countries (25%)

-- The rate of US citizens traveling abroad for fertility care is estimated to be far lower than the rate of people choosing the US as their destination.
+- The rate of US citizens traveling abroad for fertility care is estimated to be way lower than the rate of people choosing the US as their destination.

-Money given to donors in the US is usually high, since it is calculated in accordance with the potential nuisances and risks the donor may experience during the process, something that is not considered to be ethically acceptable by some people.
+Money given to donors in the US is usually high, since it is calculated in accordance with the potential inconveniences and risks that donors might experience before, during and after the process.
+This high pay is not seen as an ethically acceptable practice by some people.

 FAQs from users